badungle/GLFR/README.md

 # GLFR benchmark

 GLFR benchmark is a program to generate synthetic networks with community structure for testing community detection algorithms.
 GLFR benhcmark is a generalization of the LFR benchmark that accounts for the heterogeneity in community mixing fractions and outliers.
-The original implemenation of the LFR benchmark created by Lancichinetti can be download at https://sites.google.com/site/santofortunato/inthepress2

-Network parameters:
+Network parameters of the GLFR benchmark:

 -N: number of nodes